 Ah, limoncello, sweet nectar of the Gods.
 I remember first tasting limoncello as a young girl around my Italian relatives.
 And of course, when you're young and your Italian relatives give you a taste of wine or liqueur, it's a healthy but measured sip given (usually by your Italian uncles) under the watchful eye of your Mom.
-But sipping limoncello, wine, or any other 'cello is as much a cultural thing in an Italian household (or in my case Italian-American household) as eating the food is, or sharing the same kitchen towel around the dinner table to wipe your mouth (sorry, I know this grosses some people out a bit), and lingering after dinner over some desserts and lively conversation.
+But sipping limoncello, wine, or any other 'cello is as much a cultural thing in an Italian household (or in my case Italian-American household) as eating Italian food, or sharing the same kitchen towel around the dinner table to wipe your mouth (sorry, I know this grosses some people out a bit), and lingering after dinner over some desserts and lively conversation.

 What is Limoncello?

 Limoncello, Arancello (orange), Limecello, Pummellocello, Grapefruitcello or any other 'cello is the sweet liqueur made from the oil essence of citrus fruit skins generally grown in the Mediterranean regions of Italy.
 Limoncello is ubiquitous in southern Italy and the Amalfi coast region, where lemons grow the size of grapefruits, the fruit is fresh and juicy, and the oily skins make the perfect limoncello.
 I've not tried limecello or grapefruitcello, but pummellocello has a soft subtle taste, while limoncello and arancello are still my favorites - bursting with fresh citrus flavors.

 Most everywhere you travel in southern Italy, people and restaurants will serve you limoncello after a delicious meal, to continue the hospitality.
 Restaurants will generally offer it to patrons gratis (for free) since it's typically made in-house.
 You'll hear limoncello referred to as a digestivo, something to sip and savor while your meal digests.
 It's the perfect summertime drink - like sunshine in a glass - and it's super easy to make limoncello on your own!
 If you've visited southern Italy, chances are you've already had it.
 And if you are planning to visit, bookmark this limoncello recipe for future reference because you're going to want to learn to make it for when you return home!

 How to Make Limoncello